thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/verifychain.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Dash Core 0.12.2*

-Verify the most recent 10,000 blocks in the most through way:
+Verify the most recent 400 blocks in the most through way:

 {% highlight bash %}
-bitcoin-cli -testnet verifychain 4 10000
+dash-cli -testnet verifychain 4 400
 {% endhighlight %}

-Result (took 4 minutes and 25 seconds on a generic PC laptop; it would've taken much longer on mainnet):
+Result (took < 1 second on a mobile workstation; it would've taken much longer on mainnet):

 {% highlight json %}
 true